Bahrain health worker trials

 Health workers protest near Salmaniya Medical Complex following reports that paramedic crews and doctors were attacked in the 17 February raid at Pearl Roundabout.

 The Bahrain health worker trials were a series of legal cases in which forty-eight doctors, nurses, and dentists faced charges for their actions during the Bahraini uprising of 2011.
 In September 2011, twenty of the health workers were convicted by a military court of felonies including "stockpiling weapons" and "plotting to overthrow the government".
 The remaining twenty-eight were charged with misdemeanors and tried separately.
 The following month, the felony sentences were overturned, and it was announced that the defendants would be retried by a civilian court.
 Retrials began in March 2012, but were postponed until June 14.
-Convictions against nine of the defendants were quashed and reduced against another nine.
-The Court of Cassation upheld the sentences against the remaining nine on 1 October.
+Convictions of nine medical professionals were quashed and sentences for another nine were reduced.
+On 1 October of that year, the Court of Cassation upheld the prison terms for these nine defendants.

 The case drew international attention and criticism, with organizations including the United Nations, the World Medical Association, Médecins Sans Frontières, the International Council of Nurses, Amnesty International, and Human Rights Watch expressing their concern over the health workers' military trials and sentences.
 An independent commission organized by the King of Bahrain concluded in November 2011 that many of the detained health workers had been subject to torture and abuse while in police detention.